 Cameron will be forever loved by his parents, Lester and Becky Cooley; two brothers, Malachi Cooley and fiancé Monica Young; Benjamin Cooley and fiancé Jordan Guptill, all of North Berwick, Paternal grandmother, Irene Norton of S, Berwick; Paternal grandfather Barry and Ann Cooley of York; best friend Andrew Turcotte of Lebanon, ME; Max the cat, numerous aunts, uncles, cousins and his extended church family at Bethel.

 Visiting Hours will be held Thursday, October 24 from 2- 4pm and 6-8pm at Bethel Christian Church, 129 Lower Main Street, North Berwick, ME where funeral services will be held Friday, October 25 at 10am.
 Interment in Hillside Cemetery, North Berwick, ME.
 Friends who wish may contribute in his memory to the Bethel Christian Church MUSIC FUND, P.O.
 Box 537, North Berwick, ME 03906 or to the Epilepsy Foundation New England,650 Suffolk St #405, Lowell, MA 01854.

 Arrangements are entrusted to the Johnson Funeral Home, No. Berwick, where condolences may be expressed at www.JohnsonFuneralHomeME.com

-To send flowers to Cameron's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cameron N. Cooley, please visit our floral store.